 With plenty of small towns, pit stops and lodging along the way, Central New York is a great warmup for long-distance riders looking to tour the state.
 When you’re ready to spend a weekend in sled heaven, there are a few Central New York snowmobile spots you won’t want to miss.

-At the Center of the Snowmobile Trail System in Fulton and Montgomery Counties
+At the Center of the Snowmobile Trail System in Montgomery County

-Trail-heavy Fulton and Montgomery counties are Central New York’s main gateway to the Adirondacks.
-Snowmobilers could spend a few days on Fulton and Montgomery’s 400 miles of trails alone.
+Trail-heavy Montgomery County is Central New York’s main gateway to the Adirondacks.
+Snowmobilers could spend a few days on Montgomery County’s several hundreds miles of trails alone.
 Either way, repeat trips are necessary.

 Cruise Cave Country in Schoharie County